 Life as a paramedic means intense highs when you save lives and tend to grateful patients, as well as bottomless lows when patients die, suffer, or become combative and angry.
-You’ll need to be prepared for the sudden adrenaline rush of a patient in need, as well as the slow and methodical approach that intubation, explaining procedures to patients, and gaining the trust of seniors and children all demand.
+You’ll need to be prepared for the sudden adrenaline rush of a patient in need, as well as the slow and methodical approach of intubation, explaining procedures to patients, as well as gaining the trust of seniors and children.
 Paramedic jobs consistently top lists of the most stressful professions.
 Over time, this stress can affect both your physical and mental health.

 Self-care is more than just a buzzword.
 It’s key to your well-being.
-And your well-being has a significant impact on the wellness of your patients.
+And your well-being has a significant impact on patient outcomes.
 Here’s how to deal with the daily stress of your job.

 Keep your body and mind in optimal shape with these strategies: